 What does TSSMU do?
-What are its goals and objectives?
+What are our goals and objectives?

 TSSMU strives to connect all the Turkish students enrolled at McGill University and to introduce the Turkish culture to the McGill community by organizing a variety of events throughout the year.
 It is a part of SSMU and it falls into the ‘Religion and Culture Clubs’ category (TAMAMLANMALI)